httpwg/http-extensions/draft-ietf-httpbis-http2-secondary-certs.md

    regard to the generated request (if any).

 Once the authenticator is accepted, the endpoint can perform any other checks for the acceptability of the certificate itself.
+Clients MUST NOT accept any end-entity certificate from an exported authenticator which does not contain the Required Domain extension; see {{extension}} and {{impersonation}}.

 # Indicating Failures During HTTP-Layer Certificate Authentication {#errors}